astronomer/devrel-public-workshops-archive/modules.md

    ![Create an empty environment](img/trial-setup.png)

    - You should now see the UI of the Astro platform.
-Leave it for now, we'll come back to it in a few steps.

-2. Open the _Astro IDE_ and select _Connect Git project..._
+2. Open the _Astro IDE_ from the navigation on the left, and select _Connect Git project..._

    ![Connect Git project in Astro IDE](img/astro-ide-setup-1.png)